vsueiro/CIM103/2023/spring/README.md

 Late submissions via Blackboard <em>will</em> be accepted during the semester, but with a **10% grade deduction**.

 In case students miss an in-class presentation, they can still submit a video recording via Blackboard, also with a **10% grade deduction**.
-However, the peer feedback points will be lost.

 ### Grading Scale